Command & Conquer: Yuri's Revenge: Additions

-The expansion presents two new campaigns, one for Allies and one for the Soviet Union, each consisting of seven missions.
-A new faction, Yuri, is introduced in Yuri's Revenge, which is the main antagonist in both campaigns and is playable in multiplayer mode, but lacks its own single-player campaign.
+The expansion presents two new campaigns, one for the Allies and one for the Soviet Union, each consisting of seven missions.
+A new faction, Yuri, is introduced in Yuri's Revenge, which is the main antagonist in both campaigns and is playable in multiplayer mode but lacks its own single-player campaign.
 Yuri's faction consists of mostly new units and buildings, as well as Yuri's Clones and Cloning Vats previously available to Soviets.
 His units generally rely on unconventional tactical elements such as their characteristic mind control.

 The factions of Red Alert 2 also receive new features.
 Allies gain the new Guardian GI anti-tank infantry.
 Their new Robot Tanks are immune to mind control, and the Battle Fortress mobile bunker can crush enemy vehicles.
 Their commando, Tanya Adams, can now destroy vehicles.
 The Soviets receive the Battle Bunker defensive structure from which garrisoned infantry can fire.
-Their new commando unit Boris (which replaces Yuri) is capable of defeating most ground units one-on-one and calling air strikes on buildings.
-Their new helicopter gunships can land and deploy artillery guns.
-Their new Industrial Plant (which replaces Cloning Vats) reduces the cost of produced vehicles.
+Their new commando unit Boris, (who replaces Yuri), is capable of defeating most ground units one-on-one and calling air strikes on buildings.
+Their new Siege Chopper can land and deploy artillery guns.
+Their new Industrial Plant (which replaces Cloning Vats) decreases the price and build time of vehicles, aircraft, ships, and (Soviet and Allied ore refineries) by 25%.

 All unit types now have unique voices.
 In Red Alert 2, this was restricted to infantry and aircraft; vehicles shared the same per-faction voices.

 Various support abilities were also added: Force shields, available to all factions, make buildings temporarily invulnerable at the cost of the faction losing power.
 Soviets have access to spy planes that can explore territory.
-Yuri can use his psychic radar to reveal territory, and has access to the genetic mutator and psychic dominator, the latter of which is as powerful as the weather control device of the Allies and the Soviet nuclear missiles.
+Yuri can use his psychic radar to reveal territory and has access to the genetic mutator and psychic dominator, the latter of which is as powerful as the weather control device of the Allies and the Soviet nuclear missiles.

 The concept of "tech buildings" present in Red Alert 2 was expanded on in Yuri's Revenge.
-As in Red Alert 2, capturing tech buildings gives the player access to various bonuses, but new buildings were added and some of the old ones were modified to be more beneficial.
-New tech buildings include power plants, machine shops for automatic healing for vehicles and ships, and secret laboratories for unlocking weaponry otherwise not available to the player's faction.
+As in Red Alert 2, capturing tech buildings gives the player access to various bonuses, but new buildings were added, and some of the old ones were modified to be more beneficial.
+New tech buildings include power plants, machine shops for automatic healing for vehicles and ships, hospitals for automatic healing for infantry units, and secret laboratories for unlocking weaponry otherwise not available to the player's faction.